renatoGarcia/icecream-cpp/README.md

     ic| range_view_61:53[1]: 'b'

 > [!NOTE]
-> The `IC_V` function will still forward to the next view an unchanged input element,
+> The `IC_V` function will forward to the next view the exact same input element, just as
-> exactly as it was received from the previous view.
-None action done by the `projection`
+> it was received from the previous view.
+No action done by the `projection` function will
-> function will have any effect on that.
+> have any effect on that.

 ### Return value and IceCream apply macro

-Except when called with exactly one argument, the [`IC`](#direct-printing) function will return a tuple with all its input arguments.
-If called with one argument it will return the argument itself.
+The [`IC`](#direct-printing) function (and [`IC_F`](#output-formatting)) will return a tuple with all its input arguments.
+Except when called with exactly one argument, when then it will return the argument itself.

 This is done this way so that you can use `IC` to inspect a function argument at calling point, with no further code change.
 In the code: